A free chapter from my book ‘Murders, Mysteries and Misdemeanors in New York,’ available now.

 Identifying himself to Captain Ennis, Scheidecker asked for news of Ida.
 The officers had none to give until he took them to Ida’s bedroom.
 Ominously, the door was locked and had to be broken down.
 With McCauley guarding the door and keeping Scheidecker back Ennis, Becker and Mitchell burst into the room.
 What they discovered appalled everybody.
 The source of the acidic stench was now grimly apparent.

 Becker and Mitchell began a preliminary search while pathologist Alvin Henderson and Coroner John Delap assessed Ida’s body.
-It was Henderson who noticed the pillow stained with blood and reeking of phenol, suggesting immediately that Ida’s death had come in two stages,.
+It was Henderson who noticed the pillow stained with blood and reeking of phenol, suggesting immediately that Ida’s death had come in two stages.
 First the phenol, then the pillow.
+There was no doubt whatsoever that Ida Place had been brutally murdered.
+There could be little doubt by whom.

 By now William and Martha Place were both at St. Mary’s.
 Martha recovered relatively quickly.
 William lay in critical condition for days, detectives only able to question him in short bursts.
 With his initial testimony concluded William was given a twenty-four-hour guard.
 With Martha’s room only two floors above her husband’s it was feared she might try to finish her handiwork.